 While Medicaid is means-tested, income hasn’t historically been the sole criteria for eligibility.
 You also needed to fall into certain categories, such as children in low-income families, the parents of these children, pregnant women, certain people with disabilities and low-income seniors.

 Just over a fifth of Medicaid recipients are seniors or those with disabilities, but they account for almost half of Medicaid spending, according to the Center on Budget and Policy Priorities.
-Indeed, Medicaid covers some 60% of all nursing home residents.
+Indeed, Medicaid covers more than 60% of all nursing home residents.
 But qualifying for a Medicaid-paid nursing home involves meeting strict financial criteria—and will likely mean your heirs will receive little or nothing.

 Next: Nursing Home Costs